jyotirmaypaliwal/Handwritten-digit-recognition/README.md

 # Handwritten-digit-recognition

-### Here we are using Logistic Regression on MNIST dataset.
-We used Sci-kit Learn to implement Logistic Regression.
+### Here I used Logistic Regression on MNIST dataset.
+I used Sci-kit Learn to implement Logistic Regression.
 #### The MNIST dataset is an acronym that stands for the Modified National Institute of Standards and Technology dataset.
 It is a dataset of 70,000 small square 28×28 pixel grayscale images of handwritten single digits between 0 and 9.
-#### We divided the data in testing and training set where 60,000 images were used for training and 10,000 images were used for testing.
+#### I divided the data in testing and training set where 60,000 images were used for training and 10,000 images were used for testing.
-We also used graphs to visualize data for our better understanding.
+I also used graphs to visualize data for our better understanding.

 Link for data - https://www.openml.org/d/554